About Energy, Environmental & Chemical Engineering

 E44 EECE 103 Topics in Energy, Environmental and Chemical Engineering

 Key technical issues that face our society and some of the emerging technologies that hold promise for the future are examined and discussed.
-This course provides a broader context for content delivered in concurrent core chemical and environmental engineering courses.
+Emphasizes providing a broader context for content delivered in concurrent core chemical and environmental engineering courses.
+Prerequisite: Sophomore or higher standing or permission on instructor.

 View Sections